Fort Myers Construction Accidents Lawyer

 Our experienced Fort Myers construction accident attorneys can help you determine your legal rights and best legal course of action after a sudden construction site death or serious construction site injury.Contact Our Fort Myers Construction Accident Lawyers

-Call or email the Garvin Law Firm today for your free consultation and we will evaluate your Fort Myers construction accident claim and determine the appropriate course of action.
-We have been handling Lee County workers’ compensation, injury and wrongful death cases in Florida for over 30 years.
+Call or email Garvin Injury Law today for your free consultation and we will evaluate your Fort Myers construction accident claim and determine the appropriate course of action.
+We have been handling Lee County workers’ compensation, injury, and wrongful death cases in Florida for over 30 years.